laravel-enso/documentation/docs/packages/people.md

 The `config/enso/people.php` configuration file, lets you customize the following:
-- `formTemplate`, - string, is the project relative path to the person form template, useful for overriding the package template, when customizing the people table
+- `formTemplate`, - string, is the project relative path to the person form template, useful for overriding the original
-- `tableTemplate`, - string, is the project relative path to the person table template, useful for overriding the package template, when customizing the people table
+- `tableTemplate`, - string, is the project relative path to the person table template, useful for overriding the original

 ## Extending the people